 In all cases these rubbers reproduce the fine detail of the patternwork without fault.

-I have developed what I call a pouch mould that enables reasonably complex one piece castings to be made with a fully enclosed mould that has a slit for filling of the resin and removal of the casting.
+I have developed what I call a pouch mold that enables reasonably complex one piece castings to be made with a fully enclosed mold that has a slit for filling of the resin and removal of the casting.
 I’m sure others must have thought of it as well but I have not seen it demonstrated in my searches.

 Some of the parts I make are of very thin section relative to their size and this method produces consistently good castings.

 The SRC roof is a curved sheet about 1.0mm thick with detail on one side and arched ribbing on the other.
 It is the roof for a NSWGR box wagon.
 The casting is about 6.5 x 3 inches.

 The hopper sides have rivet detail on the outside and channel bracing on the inside.
 They are for a NSWGR hopper car.
 These castings are about 9″ x 2.5″

 The one piece flat car body is for a smaller scale Queensland Rail model.
 It is about 7 x 1.25″ with detail both sides that is delicate and easily damaged on removal, but using heat to ensure good polymer linkage takes care of that.